hillaby/chuck_lib/lib/README.md

 Switches between different versions of the same loop at random positions.
 ##rec.ck
 May be used to record left and right channel.
+##stereo_rand_loop.ck
+It's basically two RandLoops, one for each channel.
 ##timer.ck
 A timer class for a more flexible time handling.